Alliance Girls High School: Academic reputation

 The school has a reputation as a center of academic excellence in Kenya.
 It held first place amongst girls' schools in Kenya in the 2011 KCSE results and was in third place out of all Kenyan secondary schools.
-AGHS's graduates go on to leading Kenyan universities as well as international ones.
-Some of its students have also been selected to attend the African Leadership Academy.

 Admission

 Admission is highly competitive.
 Only students with a very high performance on the Kenya Certificate of Primary Education are selected to attend.
 The school also participates in the national quota system that sees a balance in admission of students from all Kenyan Districts.
 In 2015, Alliance Girls High School attracted the highest number of applicants out of all the national schools with 156,347 applications, followed by the Alliance High School with 154,417 and Mangu High School with 148,594.

 School crest and colours

 The school's crest is composed of a white torch yellow flame superimposed over St. Andrew's Cross on a green background.
 The initials AGHS are above the crest, while the school motto "Walk in the light" is beneath it, both written in yellow.
 According to the school's website, the colour yellow represents the light of the torch, the green depicts the life given by the light, and white signifies the product of this life.
 The school uniform is green reflecting the constant growth of the school.

 For a few years, the school uniform was maroon in colour.
 This was phased out, beginning in the year 2005 with the form one class joining the school that year.